kisaacs/bpc-reading-group/README.md

 change based on group interest.

 - **9/24**: ["Kicking Butt in Computer Science: Women in Computing at Carnegie Mellon University"](http://www.cs.cmu.edu/~cfrieze/KickingButt.pdf), Chapters 1 - 4.
-(Rationale: suggested by the APR)
+(Rationale: suggested by the CS APR report)
 - **10/1**: "Kicking Butt in Computer Science: Women in Computing at Carnegie Mellon University", Chapters 5 & continue last week discussion
 - **10/8**: "Kicking Butt in Computer Science: Women in Computing at Carnegie